erleonard/erleonard.github.io/_posts/2018-02-09-AzureSecurity-Duo.md

 The setup of Duo Authentication was extremely easy and was accomplished in 5 easy steps:
 1. Sign up for a Duo account. https://signup.duosecurity.com/
 2. Log in to the Duo Admin Panel and navigate to Applications.
 3. Click Protect an Application and locate Microsoft RDP in the applications list.
-Click Protect this Application to get your integration key, secret key, and API hostname.
-(See Getting Started for help.)

 ![FailedLogin](https://erleonard.github.io/assets/images/2018/2018-02-09-Duo-ProtectApplication.PNG)

+4. Click Protect this Application to get your integration key, secret key, and API hostname.
 ![FailedLogin](https://erleonard.github.io/assets/images/2018/2018-02-09-Duo-ProtectApplicationRDP.PNG)

 5. [Download the Duo Authentication for Windows Logon Installer Package.](https://dl.duosecurity.com/duo-win-login-latest.exe)